Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Method and models

-Both models describe the free fermions, so we are dealing with Hamiltonians that are represented by $N \times N$ matrices which can be diagonalized numerically.
-Here we use LAPACK\cite{laug} to diagonalize the matrices, and obtain its eigenvalues and its eigenvectors.
+Since both models describe the free fermions, we deal with Hamiltonians that are represented by $N \times N$ matrices.
+These matrices can be diagonalized numerically.
+In this paper, we use LAPACK\cite{laug} to diagonalize the matrices, and obtain their eigenvalues and eigenvectors.

-In this paper, we want to consider the overlap of the state of the system with PBC and state of the system with APBC.
+In this paper, we want to consider the overlap of the state of the system with PBC and the state of the system with APBC.
 Here, we explain how to calculate the SPO and GSO overlaps.
-If we assume the following free fermion Hamiltonian with PBC and APBC:
+By PBC we mean $c_{N+1}^{\dagger} =+ c_1^{\dagger}$, and by APBC we mean $c_{N+1}^{\dagger} = -c_1^{\dagger}$.
+If we assume the following free fermion Hamiltonians with PBC and APBC:

-where, $h^{\text{P}}$ and $h^{\text{A}}$ can be determine from the choice of the on-site energy (gAA, AA, or RD model) and the boundary condition (either PBC or APBC).
-We can diagonalize matrix $h$ in the following way:
+where, $h^{\text{P}}$ and $h^{\text{A}}$ can be determined by the choice of the on-site energies (RD, gAA, or AA model) and the boundary conditions (either PBC or APBC).
+We can diagonalize the matrix $h$ in the following way:

-and find the eigen energies $E$ as well as the single-particle eigenstates $\psi$ for each Hamiltonian ($\psi_i^{\text{PBC}(n)} = U_{in}$ is the $i$th element of the $n$th eigenvector, and similarly for $\psi_i^{\text{APBC}(n)} = V_{in}$).
-To calculate the Ground-state overlap, which is the overlap between ground state of the Hamiltonian with the PBC and APBC, we use the following method\cite{PhysRevB.92.220201}.
-After diagonalization, we can write the both Hamiltonians as:
+and find the eigen-energies $E$ as well as the single-particle eigenstates $\psi$ for each Hamiltonian ($\psi_i^{n, \text{PBC}} = U_{in}$ is the $i$th element of the $n$th eigenvector, and similarly for $\psi_i^{n, \text{APBC}} = V_{in}$).
+To calculate the ground-state overlap, which is the overlap between ground-state of the Hamiltonian with the PBC ($\psi^{\text{PBC}}_{MB}$) and APBC ($\psi^{\text{PBC}}_{MB}$), we use the following method\cite{PhysRevB.92.220201}.
+After diagonalization, we can write both Hamiltonians as:

-where $b^{\dagger}_k=\sum_i U_{ik}c^{\dagger}_i$ and $a^{\dagger}_k=\sum_i V_{ik}c^{\dagger}_i$.
+where $b^{\dagger}_k=\sum_i U_{ik}c^{\dagger}_i$, and $a^{\dagger}_k=\sum_i V_{ik}c^{\dagger}_i$.
 Then, GSO is: